joyrexus/ldp/code/stage/README.md

 * Use `tsv2sql` to convert revised/exported utterances to SQL insert statements (`tsv2sql --mode insert --table utterances $SOURCE_DIR/utterances.revised.tsv > $SOURCE_DIR/insert.sql`)

+* Check to see if rows from the exported utterances table contain any `None` values.
+If so, replace them with null strings: `%s/'None'/''/`.

 * Apply insert statements to the working copy of the LDP database (`sqlite3 $LDP_DB < $SOURCE_DIR/insert.sql`).

 > `$LDP_DB` should reference the path to your working copy of the LDP